 - I believe I can figure out how to resolve this problem.

-- I am able to do this, even though I may need to spend a bit more time on it.
+- I can do this, even though I may need to spend a bit more time on it.

 - Never mind, I can learn from my mistakes.